Carpk/ShawnKlein/_posts/2016-06-25-guide-to-http.md

 Hypertext Transfer Protocol (HTTP) is an application level protocol.
 We covered application level protocols in the [OSI model blog post](/the-osi-model).
 HTTP was designed to use TCP of the transport layer, but can be used with other protocols such as UDP.

 An HTTP client initiates by starting a TCP session to port 80 of the server.
-The server's TCP stack uses Transmission Control Block for distinct connections.
+The server's TCP stack uses Transmission Control Block (TCB) for distinct connections.
 Now we begin with a 3 way handshake.

 <ol>
   <li>The client will sent a `syn` packet, requesting the server to establish a session.</li>
-  <li>Server will respond to `syn` with `syn-ack`, stating it wishes to synchronize with the requesting client, and ackowledges its initial request.</li>
+  <li>Server will respond to `syn` with `syn-ack`, stating it wishes to synchronize with the requesting client, and acknowledges its initial request.</li>
   <li>Finally, the client will respond with `ack` to acknowledge the server's synchronize request.
 </ol>